-One of our family’s summer traditions is that my brother-in-law Steve (and his wife/my sister Becca) make lobster rolls.
+One of our family’s summer traditions is that my brother-in-law Steve (my sister Becca) make lobster rolls.
 This year, I convinced them to let me help out… and to let me document the process for the blog as their lobster rolls are SO good.
 You probably know this by now (I mean, first this post and then this one) but the lobster roll may very well be my favorite food.
 Even above cheese and ice cream, and that’s saying a lot.
 And Steve’s recipe is beyond good.
 This lobster roll is one of the best I’ve ever had, and we made it ourselves!

 And so without further ado, the recipe.
 It’s a bit of work, but the most worthwhile.